 Well-compensated teachers have higher levels of confidence and trust in their school leader and are self-motivated and often self-monitoring to a greater degree regarding their impact on students.

-Investing highly in faculty and staff members is a challenge in all school settings –especially for a large number of Christian schools.
+Investing highly in faculty and staff members is a challenge in all school settings, especially for many Christian schools.

-Today, many believe that state-of-the-art facilities and resources are required for successful schools and high levels of student achievement.
-Those support structures and elements certainly help – but the key to an effective educational program is, and always has been, a highly qualified and engaged faculty and staff.
+Today, many believe that state-of-the-art facilities and resources are required for successful schools and high student achievement levels.
+Those support structures and elements certainly help – but the key to an effective educational program is always a highly qualified and engaged faculty and staff.

 In the 1950s, the U.S. public school system abandoned the simple one-room school model, which focused on placing the taxpayer’s investment into a gifted and skilled teacher focused on serving a diverse group of students in a local setting.
-The strength of their educational services was developing trusted relationships, not technology, or facilities.
-This approach was abandoned for the factory-style consolidated system, which has continually fallen behind in international educational performance rankings, and has met the intended purposes of greater efficiency and increased levels of student achievement in only a few settings.
+The strength of their educational services was developing trusted relationships, not technology or facilities.
+School systems abandoned this approach for the factory-style consolidated system, which has continually fallen behind in international educational performance rankings and has met the intended purposes of greater efficiency and increased student achievement levels in only a few settings.

-In recent years, a renewed focus on the value and quality of the simple, yet formidable one-room-style of education has seen great results.
-There is also renewed understanding that trusted relationships are of much greater value than school facilities and/or 21st century instructional resources.
-A large study, involving 400 Chicago area elementary schools, concluded that trusted relationships are the central component to “effective education communities” (Anthony Bryk and Barbara Schneider, “Trust in Schools: A Core Resource for School Reform,” Educational Leadership 60, no. 6 (2003): 40-45).
+A renewed focus on the value and quality of the simple yet formidable one-room-style of education has seen great results in recent years.
+There is also renewed understanding that trusted relationships are of much greater value than school facilities or 21st-century instructional resources.
+A large study involving 400 Chicago area elementary schools concluded that trusted relationships are the central component to “effective education communities.”
+(Anthony Bryk and Barbara Schneider)

-In 2010, while attending a graduate course through the College of New Jersey in partnership with The Principal’s Training Center, I was introduced to an educational term that was new for me – Vertical Classrooms.
+In 2010, while attending a graduate course through the College of New Jersey in partnership with The Principal’s Training Center, I was introduced to an educational term new for me – Vertical Classrooms.
 I learned it was not a new educational strategy but a reinvention of the old one-room schoolhouse my parents experienced.
-Vertical Classrooms simply describes mixed-age learning environments, where different grade levels are taught in the same setting.
-Research shows that students perform better in heterogeneous environments (i.e. both mixed-age and diverse learning styles and needs of students).
+Vertical Classrooms describes mixed-age learning environments where different grade levels are taught in the same setting.
+Research shows that students perform better in heterogeneous environments (i.e., both mixed-age and diverse learning styles and students’ needs).
 For example, one study identified the high value of lateral communication in heterogeneous classrooms.
 The old becomes new again!
-Classrooms led by highly trained, well-supported teachers, provide a much greater ROI than spacious facilities, high technology, or athletic fields.
-Investing in the school’s greatest resource (i.e. teachers) also demonstrates trust in those individuals as professionals, fostering a deeper level of trust in return.
+Classrooms led by highly trained, well-supported teachers provide a much greater ROI than spacious facilities, high technology, or athletic fields.
+Investing in the school’s greatest resource (i.e., teachers) also demonstrates trust in those individuals as professionals, fostering a deeper level of trust in their leaders in return.

 ©Toby A. Travis, Ed.D.
 All Rights Reserved